 It can take months to sell a home.
 If it takes longer than a few months, you are probably doing something wrong – like setting the price too high.
-Without a professional real estate agent at your side, self-doubt is inevitable.There are significant downsides to just putting your home in MLS with no real estate agent including: No advice, no marketing, and no representation!Click To Tweet
+Without a professional real estate agent at your side, self-doubt is inevitable.There are significant downsides to just putting your home in MLS with no real estate agent including No advice, no marketing, and no representation!Click To Tweet

-There is a reason why the vast majority of sellers choose to work with a full-time real estate professional.
+There is a reason why most sellers choose to work with a full-time real estate professional.
 The results are head and shoulders better than when you don’t.
-There are far more downsides to listing with an entry only flat fee agent.
+There are far more downsides to listing with an entry-only flat fee agent.

 It is nearly as harmful to pick a terrible full-service agent as going entry only.
 Real Estate agents, unfortunately, are a dime a dozen.
 The right agent, however, can make a world of difference.
 Go through a careful interview process with agents to increase the odds of making the right decision.

-About the author: The above Real Estate information on listing a house on MLS without a Realtor with flat fee MLS was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on listing a house on MLS without a Realtor with a flat fee MLS was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 33+ years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!